 a=g(sinθμkcosθ)a = g(\sin\theta - \mu_k \cos\theta)

 • Memorizing a formula without its condition.
-For example, constant-acceleration equations do not survive unchanged when acceleration is variable.
+Constant-acceleration equations do not survive unchanged when acceleration is variable.

-• Using energy conservation in a situation where friction, external work, or internal losses matter and have not been accounted for.
+• Using energy conservation where friction, external work, or internal losses matter and have not been accounted for.

 • Mixing vector ideas with scalar formulas, especially in force, momentum, and electric field problems.